Developer Guide

 Alternative 3: Resident-Room interface as a lookup.

-class every time to get itsOCCUPANCY STATUS
+RoomandResidentwould look up theresidentRoomclass every time to get itsOCCUPANCY STATUSandROOM NUMBER.- Pros:

 - User has more control and flexibility.